brunoleo223/brunoleo223/README.md

 ✋ Frontend developer from Brazil 🇧🇷

-🧑🏻‍💻 I'am 26 years old and have over 10 years of experience.
+🧑🏻‍💻 I have over 10 years of experience.

 ⚙️ JS, React, TS, Next, Node and +